Article Categories

 A network bridge is a software component that allows multiple networks to be connected together, creating a larger network that can be used to share resources and communicate between devices.
 In Red Hat Enterprise Linux (RHEL) and CentOS 8, network bridging can be achieved in several ways, depending on your needs and preferences.

-In this article, we will explore three ways to create a network bridge in RHEL/CentOS 8, using examples and step-by-step instructions.
+In this article, we will explore three primary methods to create a network bridge in RHEL/CentOS 8, using examples and step-by-step instructions.
 Whether you need to connect virtual machines or physical devices, these methods will help you set up a bridge that meets your requirements.

 Before creating a network bridge, you need to identify network interfaces that you want to bridge.
-You can use following command to list all available network interfaces on your system −
+Use the following command to list all available network interfaces on your system

 nmcli device status